Public banks urged to share funding fairly, as climate batters poor farmers

 “It is unacceptable that the people who produce much of the world’s food - and who are at the greatest mercy of increasingly unpredictable weather - receive the least support,” Margarita Astralaga, a director at Rome-based IFAD, told the Thomson Reuters Foundation.

-The latest figures on climate finance for developing nations, released last week by the Organisation for Economic Co-operation and Development, showed that in 2018, 70% of the total went towards reducing emissions, with only 21% for adaptation.
+The latest figures on international climate finance for developing nations, from the Organisation for Economic Co-operation and Development, show that in 2018, 70% of the total went towards reducing emissions, with only 21% for adaptation.

-In October, international researchers urged donors to end hunger and tackle climate change by nearly doubling their funding to help small farmers.
+Former U.N.
+Secretary-General Ban Ki-moon said public development banks had a “special role” and a “responsibility” to fund ways to help communities, farms and businesses adapt, such as stronger infrastructure and early warning of floods.

+“Work to accelerate adaptation isn’t happening fast enough,” he told the summit, calling for greater political ambition, tools, finance and coordination in the coming year.

 Worldwide, an estimated 2 billion people grow crops on about 500 million farms of less than five hectares, providing up to 80% of food produced in Asia and sub-Saharan Africa, IFAD says.